 Common Name: Cut-Leafed Cranesbill

-Geranium dissectum is a Annual up to 0.60 metres tall.
+Geranium dissectum is an annual plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.

 Most of Europe, including Britain, south to N. Africa and east to Iran.